centreon/centreon-engine/doc/user/configuration/basics/main_configuration_file_options.rst

 This variable specifies where Centreon Engine should create its main log file.
 This should be the first variable that you define in your configuration file, as Centreon Engine will try to write errors that it finds in the rest of your configuration data to this file.
-If you have :ref:`log rotation <main_cfg_opt_log_rotation_method>` enabled, this file will automatically be rotated every hour, day, week, or month.
+Log rotation must be accomplished by an external program like *logrotate*.

 =========== ================================================
 **Format**  log_file=<file_name>